DoctorMcKay/node-steam-user/README.md

 - `userData` - If the app expects some "user data" (arbitrary data which will be encrypted into the ticket), provide it here.
 Otherwise, omit this argument or pass an empty Buffer.
 - `callback` - Called when the request completes
     - `err` - If there was an error, this is an `Error` object.
 Otherwise, it's `null`.
-    - `ticket` - If successful, this is your encrypted appticket as a Buffer.
+    - `encryptedAppTicket` - If successful, this is your encrypted appticket as a Buffer.
 You should provide the entire contents of the Buffer to the recipient.

 **v3.14.0 or later is required to use this method**